 - Codes of Practice: Employment Code, Chapter 3; Services Code, Chapter 4.

 The ‘other’ person who would not be treated in that way is known as the ‘comparator’.
 There is no need for an actual person who was treated less favourably – the comparator can be hypothetical.
-There must be “no material difference between the circumstances relating to each case” (s.23 EqA) – so there must be no material difference between the circumstances of the claimant and those of the comparator except that the comparator does not have a disability.
-The ‘circumstances’ include a person’s abilities.
-See further below The comparision.
+There must be “no material difference between the circumstances relating to each case” (s.23 EqA) – so there must be no material difference between the circumstances of the claimant and those of the comparator except that the comparator does not have the disability.
+(The Court of Appeal in Owen v Amec, 2019, said “that particular disability“, which was the wording in DDA 1995.
+Based on Owen v Amec as well as the statutory wording and purpose and a 2021 EU decision VL v Szpital Klinicnzy below, it seems pretty clear that the comparator can also have a disability, at least if it is a different disability).
+Importantly, the ‘circumstances’ include a person’s abilities.
+See further below The comparison.

 So the legislation sets two requirements: